-- Investing in a lump sum or one-time investment did not bring investment discipline in you.
-Once some amount is invested by you, you will be relaxed even if there is a chance for saving some more funds & sparing it for the regular investments.
+- Investing in a lump sum or one-time investment did not bring investment discipline to you.
+Once some amount is invested by you, you will be relaxed even if there is a chance of saving some more funds & sparing it for regular investments.

 - With regular investments, you can balance out the ups and downs of the market but once you made the lumpsum investment, you will not be able to make most of the market fluctuations.